 - Paronychia (par a NICK eeya) is the term for inflammation and infection of the skin around the nail.
 Fingernail biting and thumb sucking are common causes of paronychia in children.
 It begins with a painful, red, warm, swollen area of skin around the nail that is often described as “boggy.”
 This can lead to a pus formation that will separate the skin and the nail.

 - Germs — There is no doubt whatsoever that nail biting is a common means of transporting germs directly into the mouth from the fingers themselves and from the areas under the nails.

 Social and Emotional Consequences

-- Studies have found that interaction in class as well as participation is affected and limited by sucking behaviors.
+- Studies have found that interaction and participation in class is affected and limited by sucking behaviors.

 - Do you currently have or have had any previous oral habits?